natchayal/Drinking-Water-Database/README.md

 	# Define parameters
 	max_chunk_size <- 10000  # Maximum number of rows to fetch per iteration
 	start_row <- 0           # Initial starting row
+	no_obs_counter <- 0      # Counter for consecutive iterations with no observations

-	# Loop until there are no more observations
+	# Loop until there are no more observations or if there were no observations three times in a row
 	while (TRUE) {
 	  # Calculate the ending row for the current chunk
 	  end_row <- start_row + max_chunk_size - 1